publiclab/publiclab-archive/notes/cjtiaan/03-14-2016/question-how-to-i-convert-the-spectrum-from-the-webcam-to-a-spectral-power-density-graph.md

 ---
-title: "Question:  How to I convert the spectrum from the webcam to a spectral power density graph."\ntagnames: 'spectrometer, question:spectrometry'
+title: "Question:  How to I convert the spectrum from the webcam to a spectral power density graph."

+tagnames: 'spectrometer, question:spectrometry'
 author: cjtiaan
 path: /notes/cjtiaan/03-14-2016/question-how-to-i-convert-the-spectrum-from-the-webcam-to-a-spectral-power-density-graph.md
 nid: 12843